cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   distinct values, the application might not distinguish these and might decide to represent all zero values with a positive sign, disallowing negative zero.
-  (The application may also want to restrict the precision of floating point values in such a way that there is never a need to represent 64-bit — or even 32-bit — floating-point values.)
+  (The application may also want to restrict the precision of floating-point values in such a way that there is never a need to represent 64-bit — or even 32-bit — floating-point values.)

 * If a protocol includes a field that can express floating-point values,